Back to Blog

 Getting to The Rady Shell at Jacobs Park: Complete Transport Guide

-Navigating your way to The Rady Shell at Jacobs Park for the Bob Dylan concert is part of the adventure, and San Diego offers a variety of convenient options.
+Navigating your way to The Rady Shell at Jacobs Park for a Bob Dylan concert is part of the San Diego adventure, and fortunately, there are several convenient options.

 Food, Drink & Local Recommendations